 You may want to consider your practice areas or the niche industries you provide services for.
 What types of causes correlate with them?
 For example, if you work in immigration law it may make sense to engage in pro bono work for organizations that help immigrants.
-If you specialize in health law, you may want to partner with a hospital or health related non-profit organization.
+If you specialize in health law, you may want to partner with a hospital or health-related non-profit organization.

 Research is important when deciding to partner with an organization.
 Ensure that they are credible and that your money and efforts will make a direct difference in your community.

-What Can your Firm Offer
+What Can Your Firm Offer

 It may seem obvious to become involved with your community and give back.
 However, CSR can cause challenges as well:

-- Legal Issues – Before creating your law firm CSR policy, you must be aware of the legal regulations on cause-related marketing which vary by state.
+- Legal Issues – Before creating your law firm’s CSR policy, you must be aware of the legal regulations on cause-related marketing which vary by state.
 There are even specific rules on how businesses engage with charities.

-- Controversy – When supporting social issues, there will always be at least a few individuals that may disagree which is why you must be prepared for handling negative feedback.
+- Controversy – When supporting social issues, there will always be at least a few individuals that may disagree, which is why you must be prepared for handling negative feedback.
 Your CSR policy should thoroughly address how to handle these situations and again put forth a strong, unyielding case for why your law firm supports what they do.

-- Authenticity – Some firm’s engage in CSR simply because it looks good to the public and potential clients.
+- Authenticity – Some firms engage in CSR simply because it looks good to the public and potential clients.
 This inauthenticity can be seen easily and will have a negative impact on your firm’s reputation.
 Law firm CSR should be transparent and lawyers should engage in activities they’re passionate about.
-Social responsibility should always focus on making a difference first, then the marketing benefits will come afterwards.
+Social responsibility should always focus on making a difference first, then the marketing benefits will come afterward.

 Whether your firm has been focused on giving back to the community for years or you’re interested in becoming involved in CSR initiatives, the first step is developing a well-thought out CSR strategy.
-Your law firm CSR policy will be a statement of why and how you want to help the community.
-It will guide your firm to making meaningful decisions that will enhance your company’s reputation as socially responsible and help you navigate potential challenges.
+Contact us today if you need help developing a purposeful CSR strategy.